ihsaanm0/lornasfanbois/README.md

 Social and Mobile Showcase (4pm) <br />
 _Concludes: Wednesday, Week 13 (25/10/17)_<br />
 <br />
+Social & Mobile Showcase will be the conclusion of this Milestone.
+The Minimum viable product will be complete, and any features or functionality included in the application will be functional and free of bugs.
+Any promotional materials

 Key Deliverables: <br />
-* An electronic prototype that performs key functionality free of bugs.
+* An electronic prototype complete to a high standard that performs key functionality (free of bugs).
 * Promotional materials completed to a high and professional standard.
+* Pitch and any additional materials ready ahead of time.

 <hr />